Children’s hospitals, overflowing with respiratory patients, consider calling National Guard

 HARTFORD, Conn.
 (WTNH) – Some children’s hospitals around the country are being overwhelmed with patients suffering from respiratory illnesses.

-Respiratory Syncytial Virus (RSV) in particular is on the rise, according to the latest data from the Centers for Disease Control and Prevention.
+Respiratory Syncytial Virus (RSV), in particular, is on the rise in several states, according to the latest data from the Centers for Disease Control and Prevention.
 Cases have spiked, especially in the Northeast and South.

 For the last few weeks, Connecticut Children’s Hospital in Hartford has been over capacity as more and more young children have been admitted for RSV.
 The hospital is now in talks with the National Guard and FEMA about setting up a tent outside to expand capacity.